-Q: Can I visit one of the programs you support in India or Africa?
+Q: Can I visit one of the programs you support in South Asia or Africa?

 A: At this time, we’re not able to provide tours or travel information for our partner hospitals.
 Nor do we encourage personal visits, out of respect for patient privacy and our concern that interacting with visitors can be a drain on the limited resources available to our medical partners and staff.
-However, we’d be happy to provide you with information about our work in India, Kenya, Ghana, Zambia, Nepal or Bangladesh.
+However, we’d be happy to provide you with information about our work in India, Kenya, Ghana, Zambia or Nepal.